VRConservation/cmp5/1_intro.md

 - For a full description of member commitments, see [CMP’s Charter](https://www.conservationmeasures.org/about-cmp/#mission&vision).

 ## Purpose
-To help conservation teams realize this vision, the Conservation Standards provide a set of best practices for the successful implementation of conservation projects, [2] oriented around a five-step management cycle:
+To help conservation teams realize this vision, the Conservation Standards provide a set of best practices for the successful implementation of conservation projects,[^2] oriented around a five-step management cycle:

 **START AT THE APPROPRIATE STEP FOR YOUR WORK**<br>
 Not all teams will start at Step 1 of the Conservation Standards.
 Each team should consider what work they have done already and where they are in their project management cycle, using existing work as inputs to the Conservation Standards process.
 In some cases, teams may find it makes sense to enter the process at a later step and come back to earlier ones as they learn more about their situation.